FFICM Examination Regulations

 6.2.1 is eligible to enter the MCQ as prescribed in regulation 6.1.
 AND;

-6.2.2 has passed the MCQ within three years on the closing date for applications, excluding any periods of maternity/paternity/adoption leave within this three-year period.
+6.2.2 has passed the MCQ within three calendar years on the closing date for applications, excluding any extenuating circumstances that may affect applications within this three-year period eg periods of maternity/paternity/adoption leave, serious illness, educational needs due to neurodiverse conditions*.
 For candidates who work or train on a less than full time basis, the time shall be calculated on a whole-time-equivalent basis

 6.3 A person shall not be eligible to enter the MCQ or OSCE and/or SOE who has already attempted and failed the component(s) six times.